 We use a trauma informed, social justice research framework and mixed methods to amplify the voices of our collaborators and enrich our understanding and potential solutions of these complex social problems.

 Dr. Laura Voith is accepting new students, with a strong preference for underrepresented minority students.
-Hear what it’s like to work on the HEART [should this be linked?].
+Hear what it’s like to work on the HEART.
 Find out how to get involved below.

 For interested prospective doctoral students